Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 Now, you are going to go in front of the bathroom mirror in your favorite horse shirt or lock yourself in your room with your toy horses and practice giving the presentation.
 You want to know all the details on those posters so that you can answer any question they might come up with.
-Once you feel good about it, get a good nights sleep and prepare yourself for the big day.
+Once you feel good about it, get a good night's sleep and prepare yourself for the big day.

-Day 7: Present "Operation Get Riding Lessons" to Your Parents!
+7. Present Operation "Get Riding Lessons" to Your Parents!

 They Will Be Impressed With Your Research

-I Can Promise You One Thing!
-They are going to be impressed with your research and presentation.
-Which will show how much it really means to you.
+I can promise you one thing: they are going to be impressed with your research and presentation, which will show how much it really means to you.
 Don't be upset if they say they still need to think about it.
 That isn't a "no," it's an "I'm not sure yet," which probably means they need more information, which they can get by looking at your research or looking online.

 If they say no, ask how they would feel about you volunteering at a farm?
-Some farms have volunteer programs, where you can work for lessons.
+Some farms have volunteer programs where you can work for lessons.
 If they think the novelty is going to wear off, maybe you could prove it won't by volunteering.